Azure-Samples/LegacyDotNetAppMigrationWorkshop/OpenHack/openHack05.md

 ## Helpful Info

 As part of Challenge 1, a container host was created for you.
-Use this.
+Use this to complete this challenge.

 ## Stretch